What Is a Proof Explanation Video for Math?

 Frequently Asked Questions

-Our top five picks for 2025 are Mathos AI, 3Blue1Brown, Khan Academy, Coursera / edX, and Brilliant.org.
-Each excels in a different area, from AI-powered personalization and visual intuition to free access and academic rigor.
+Our top five picks for 2025 are Mathos AI, MathGPT, NoteGPT.ai, LearnFast.ai’s Math Tutor, and Quantum Tutor AI.
+Each of these platforms stood out for its innovative approach to making complex mathematical proofs understandable through video.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.

-Mathos AI is the leader for personalized, on-demand video explanations.
-Its unique AI feature allows it to instantly generate a custom, animated walkthrough for any specific proof or problem you upload, providing a true tutor-style experience.
+Our analysis shows that Mathos AI leads in personalization because it can generate a unique, animated video explainer from any uploaded content—be it a textbook page, a question, or even a chat conversation.
+This provides a deeply tailored learning experience that feels like a live tutor.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.